hstarmans/freecad_hexastorm/README.md

 ## Linux Installation

-Clone directly the git into the Mod dir in your FreeCAD root directory, that usually means cloning into ~/.FreeCAD/Mod directory.
+Clone the git into the Mod dir in your FreeCAD root directory, that usually means cloning into ~/.FreeCAD/Mod directory.
 After that you just select the "Hexastorm" workbench in FreeCAD in the usual way.